-I come often like this.
-And sit.
-And slowly, overtime, we know each other.
+And you would come often like this, and sit.
+And slowly, overtime, you’d come to know each other.

-If I had a rope and we were tied together how could you trust me, or choose to be with me?
-How could you want to?
+If you had a rope, and were tied together, how could they even choose to be with you?
+And why would they want to?

-While understanding his moment he guides everyone and everything he meets and knows, toward freedom and the heart.
+While understanding each moment you will guide everyone and everything toward freedom and the heart.

-Until he can do this, he only tries.
-When he stops resisting, and trying, it happens.
+Until you do this, you can only try.
+When you stop trying, it happens.